vaporyhumo/new_blog/the_basics_code_smells.md

 ## What are Code Smells

 Code Smells are signs, or indicators, of possible problems within your code.
-Each one of these code smells have a relation with one or more remediating refactoring techniques.
+Each one of these code smells has a relation with one or more remediating refactoring techniques.

 The **possible** word here is important.
 Not all code that has a smell needs